DevMo-13/into-the-tacoverse/README.md

 ---

-Utilized the [Spoonacular API](https://spoonacular.com/food-api) for the main taco recipes section, and utilized the [TacoFancy API](https://github.com/evz/tacofancy-api) for the taco loco section.
+Utilized the [TacoFancy API](https://github.com/evz/tacofancy-api) for the taco loco section and the [Spoonacular API](https://spoonacular.com/food-api) for the main taco recipes section.